 Blue Koi Angelfish

-Their body color is light blue and has several black spots on the body.
-The head area of Blue Koi Angelfish is covered with yellow color scales.
+Their body color is light blue and has several black spots on their body.
+The head area of the Blue Koi Angelfish is covered with yellow color scales.
 This variety is rear.

 Albino Koi Angelfish

 This variety has a unique feature on their eyes.
 Their eyes are red or pinkish and have a yellow color patch on the head.
 Albino Koi Angels are the strain of Albino Silver Angelfish and Koi Angelfish which have yellow markings on the head.